baking steels | pizza peels | pizza cutters | flour for pizza | fantastic tomatoes

 The Baking Surface: turning your home oven into a pizza oven

 Thermal mass is your friend.
 It holds and retains heat.
 This stored heat is what makes a flat, raw pizza "pop" into a brown, crispy disc.
 Your home oven comes with very little thermal mass of its own.
-It's typically just a metal box filled with wire racks.
+It's typically just a thin metal box filled with wire racks.
 They get hot, but there's nothing inside that oven to hold and retain the heat.
 Acquiring thermal mass in the form of a stone, cast iron or steel is what turns your home oven into a pizza oven.

 Click here to see the Conductive Cooking 3/8-inch Deluxe 16 x 16 inches square pizza steel on Amazon. |